interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 - **Host Header** &mdash; The standard [HTTP Host Header](https://tools.ietf.org/html/rfc2616#section-14.23) indicating the domain of the HTTP server the request is sent to.
 - **Content-Type / Accept Headers** &mdash; MUST be set to `application/octet-stream`.
 - **Body** &mdash; ILP Prepare encoded using OER, as specified in [RFC 27: Interledger Protocol V4](../0027-interledger-protocol-4/0027-interledger-protocol-4.md).
-- **Request Id Header** &mdash; UUIDv4 to uniquely identify this ILP Prepare, and correlate the corresponding ILP Fulfill/Reject.
+- **Prefer** &mdash; SHOULD be set to `respond-async` for backwards compatibility with recipients supporting [synchronous ILP over HTTP](#deprecated-synchronous-mode).
 - **Callback URL Header** &mdash; Callback URL of the origin connector to send an HTTP request with the ILP Fulfill/Reject.
 Required unless peers exchange the callback URL out-of-band.
+- **Request Id Header** &mdash; UUIDv4 to uniquely identify this ILP Prepare, and correlate the corresponding ILP Fulfill/Reject.

 #### Response